iZettle/sdk-ios/README.md

 Asynchronous operations have a completion block as an argument, the completion block is called when an operation is considered complete, cancelled or failed.
 See [iZettleOperationCompletion](#izettleoperationcompletion) for more information.

-iZettle SDK will handle presentation and dismissal of its views.
-Operations with UI will accept a UIViewController as an argument from which iZettle SDK will be presented.
+Zettle SDK will handle presentation and dismissal of its views.
+Operations with UI will accept a UIViewController as an argument from which Zettle SDK will be presented.

-If the user isn't yet authenticated with iZettle when an operation is presented, a login screen will automatically be displayed.
+If the user isn't yet authenticated with Zettle when an operation is presented, a login screen will automatically be displayed.

 * [Charging](#charging)
 * [Refunding](#refunding)